 Girish Karnad's clear-eyed, unsentimental and even self-deprecatory view of the city seems rare in the Indian narrative imagination, which continues to nurse the notion of ‘the village innocent’ vs ‘the city corrupt’.

-The energy sector is undergoing a massive transformation, with large customers option for direct access from producers and those in the middle looking for decentralised storage and consumption.
-Between these forces, the old distribution business faces serious risk, says a report from the Prayas Energy Group.
+Large customers are opting for direct access from producers, and those in the middle are looking for decentralised storage and consumption.
+Between these forces, the old distribution business faces serious risk.

 Efforts to rein in massive emissions of pollutants, and to reduce volumes of water consumed by coal-based thermal power plants have been thwarted by endless delays in implementing the regulations that were to take effect last year.
 Shripad Dharmadhikary reports.